litespeedtech/lscache_wp/litespeed-cache/readme.txt

 3. Purge the cache to use the updated pages.

 == Changelog ==
+==1.0.2==
+* Added a "Use Network Admin Setting" option for "Enable LiteSpeed Cache.
+For single sites, this choice will default to enabled.
+* Added enable/disable all buttons for network admin.
+This controls the setting of all managed sites with "Use Network Admin Setting" selected for "Enable LiteSpeed Cache".
+* Exclude by Category/Tag are now text areas to avoid slow load times on the LiteSpeed Cache Settings page for sites with a large number of categories/tags.
+* Added a new line to advanced-cache.php to allow identification as a LiteSpeed Cache file.
+* Activation/Deactivation are now better handled in mullti-site environments.
+* Enable LiteSpeed Cache setting is now a radio button selection instead of a single checkbox.
+* Can now add '$' to the end of a URL in Exclude URI to perform an exact match.
+* The _lscache_vary cookie will now be deleted upon logout.
+* Fixed a bug in multi-site setups that would cause a "function already defined" error.

 = 1.0.1 =
 * New Feature: Do Not Cache by uri, by category, and by tag.
 URI is a prefix/string equals match.
 * New Feature: Added a help tab for plugin compatibilities.